-Leonard Cohen and Joni Mitchell have both written some of the most striking heartbreak songs of all time.
-Given their penchant for pouring unrelenting emotion into their music, when the duo had an intensely romantic love affair—even if it didn’t turn how they may have planned—it was always going to result in a heavy dosage of incredible material.
+Leonard Cohen and Joni Mitchell have both written some of the most striking heartbreak songs of all time; it puts them in a unique position when it comes to their personal relationships.
+Given their penchant for pouring unrelenting emotion into their music, when the duo had an intensely romantic love affair with one another—even if it didn’t turn how they may have planned—it was always going to result in a heavy dosage of incredible songwriting material.

-The two longtime friends and one-time lovers first met at the Newport Folk Festival in 1967.
-Instantly hitting it off, the two then embarked on a relationship which would burn out within a few short months—but the two would remain close friends until Cohen’s death in 2016.
+The two longtime friends – and one-time lovers – first met at the Newport Folk Festival in 1967.
+Instantly hitting it off, the two then embarked on a romantic relationship which would burn out within a few short months.
+Joined by poetry and songwriting, the two would remain close friends until Cohen’s death in 2016.
 Cohen, who was nine years older than Mitchell when they met, often found inspiration from those he lived in close proximity with.

-Mitchell, a pioneering figure of alternative and folk music, was repeatedly compared to Cohen during the early stages of her career until she solidified her own unique style.
-Even though some similarities in their work overlapped, given the fact that they both expert storytellers, the two artists were firmly in their own lane sonically.
+Mitchell was a pioneering figure of alternative and folk music and was repeatedly compared to Cohen during the early stages of her career until she solidified her own unique style even though some similarities in their work overlapped, given the fact that they both expert storytellers and confessional observers, the two artists were firmly in their own lane sonically.